Fighting Well: Understanding Conflict and Connection in Relationships

 The need for independence and intimacy

-The comfort of routine and the thrill of novelty
+The ease of routine and the rush of novelty

 The desire to be fully seen, and the fear of being exposed

-Ester Perel invites us to see relationships not as problems to solve, but as dynamics to be managed over time—with empathy, accountability, and a willingness to evolve.
+Esther Perel encourages us to see relationships not as problems to fix, but as ongoing forces to manage over time.
+This takes empathy, accountability, and a readiness to grow.

 What Healthy Relationships Really Look Like